mbitsnbites/leanfloat/LeanFloat-Specification.md

 | binary64  | Double precision    | 53               | 11            | 1023          |
 | binary128 | Quadruple precision | 113              | 15            | 16383         |

-A conforming implementation must support at least one of these standard formats.
+A conforming implementation shall support at least one of these standard formats.

 ### 2.1.2 Non-standard formats